Shops in 2007

 Oxford Mail, 3 March 2007:

-- The White Hart in Old Headington has been granted permission for a single-storey covered pergola to replace existing to create external drinking area, with new retaining walls and steps to rear of building (an earlier application was withdrawn)
+• The White Hart in Old Headington was granted permission (07/01250/FUL and 07/01249/LBC) for a single-storey covered pergola to replace existing to create external drinking area, with new retaining walls and steps to rear of building

-- The White Horse on the London Road's has been granted permission to cover the existing small pergola at the front with a polycarbonate glazing roof:
+• The White Horse on the London Road was granted permission (07/00485/FUL) to cover the existing small pergola at the front with a polycarbonate glazing roof:

-- The Black Boy in Old Headington was refused planning permission for a single-storey lean-to at the side to provide a covered walkway:
+• The Black Boy in Old Headington was refused planning permission for a single-storey lean-to at the side to provide a covered walkway (07/00856/FUL)

 EF Language School